theoboraud/EchoStateNetwork/README.md

 # EchoStateNetwork
-Prototype of a basic Echo State Network and test it with randomised generated data in Python with NumPy
+Prototype of a basic Echo State Network and tested with randomised generated data in Python with NumPy